Macro Extension Tubes: Internal Reflections

 Note

 It is frequently said that lens adaptors and extension tubes devoid of “glass” do not deteriorate image quality.
-It is also rather frequently said that there is no reason to buy expensive adaptors and extension tubes instead of very cheap ones from eBay, Aliexpress or similar sites.
+It is also rather frequently said that there is no reason to buy expensive adaptors and extension tubes instead of very cheap ones from eBay, AliExpress or similar sites.

 In three separate pages I consider three different deficiencies that affect the performance of macro extension tubes: 1) Alignment and stability, 2) lens-to-sensor distance and 3) glare from internal reflections.